 Where to Find Antique Stemware

-Finding Depression glass is usually pretty easy if you already make the rounds antique shopping in your region.
+Finding Depression glass is usually pretty easy if you already make the rounds looking at antique shops in your region.
 Other places to find great pieces of stemware include:

-If you are new to shopping for antique glassware it would be a good idea to shop with a knowledgeable friend or with a current price guide.
+If you're new to shopping for antique glassware, it would be a good idea to shop with a knowledgeable friend or with a current price guide.
 When choosing a price guide, look for plenty of pictures, drawings, and a range of prices next to the individual glassware pieces.
 This will help you determine if an item is priced appropriately, and if the item is rare enough to garner a high price.

-Collecting Depression era glassware is still a very popular hobby so finding books on the subject is easy.
-Popular books on the subject include the following:
+Collecting Depression era glassware is still a very popular hobby, so finding books on the subject is super easy.
+Popular books on the subject that you can find online and in-stores include the following: